XuewenWangUGA/StrPhaser/README.md

 The running speed of this tool is very fast.
 For CODIS core 20 STR sites, it will take less than 1 second with two computing threads for a vcf from 30x 1000 Genome project.

 ![SpeedImage](speed_time.PNG) Fig.0 Time to analysis CODIS core STRs from one human's VCF from 1000 Genome Project

+## Accuracy
+the constructed STR alleles have an accuracy up to 100%.
+Users can adjust the offset value to optimize the accuracy.
+In addition, the accuracy is effected by the VCF data.
+If VCF is correctly genotyped, the STR alleles will be accuracte.

 ## Examplar analysis step by step
 Here is an example of how to use this tool for a human for 8-kb regions of 20 CODIS core STR sites.
 For your specific genome, you just need to replace the genome and targeted sites in configure files with yours.